Charles Craig (British politician)

 Charles Curtis Craig PCi PCni (18 February 1869 – 28 January 1960) was an Irish Unionist and later Ulster Unionist politician.
 He was Member of Parliament (MP) for constituencies in County Antrim from 1903 to 1929, taking his seat in the House of Commons of the United Kingdom.

+Early life

-The son of James Craig, of Craigavon, Belfast, a self-made millionaire whisky distiller, among his brothers was Northern Ireland's first Prime Minister, James Craig.
+Craig was the son of James Craig, of Craigavon, Belfast, a self-made millionaire whisky distiller.
+Among his brothers was Northern Ireland's first Prime Minister, James Craig.
+He was a solicitor in Belfast before he was invited to be a parliamentary candidate.